BGOPC/make-your-shirt/README.md

 I'm using React and three.js to make a website which let you customize the image models and create your desire T-Shirt

 ##### Using Ai

 if you wanna use AI prompting, etc, You should run the [backend](https://github.com/BGOPC/make-your-shirt-backend) first

 #### Thanks To [Javascript Mastery](https://www.youtube.com/@javascriptmastery)

 [Video Tutorial](https://www.youtube.com/watch?v=ZqEa8fTxypQ&ab_channel=JavaScriptMastery)

+##### Difference Between this and the youtube code(Not Done)

+Localization: Switch language between Persian and English

+changing the Shirt View: Changing the Camera Position, FOV

+changing logo placement: moving logo up/down/left/right

+adding a text instead of the logo

 ## Screen Shots